juliajessica/enneagram/README.md

 # Enneagram
-App built for kicks and giggles to show the different personality types one might have :call_me_hand:
+:react:  App built for kicks and giggles to show the different personality types one might have :call_me_hand:

 ## Libraries